AnomalyInnovations/toolbeam-cli/README.md

 + Remove a POST resource from the spec.

-  `tb add /movies/{id}/like POST`
+  `tb add POST /movies/{id}/like`

+#### tb push

+Push your current spec to Toolbeam.
+Looks for the `toolbeam.json` in the current directory.
+Creates or removes the tools in your spec.

 #### tb pull [id]

 Pull the spec for your current project.
 Optionally, pull a specific project spec by passing in a project id.
-You can get the id of a project by using the `tb projects` command.
+You can get the id of a project by using the `tb project ls` command.

 **Examples**